semrush/intergalactic/website/docs2/components/dropdown-menu/dropdown-menu.md

 This item with such a button adds a new item and has the following states:

-@table-caption DropdownMenu addition button states
+Table: DropdownMenu addition button states

 | State                  | Appearance example                      | Description                                                                                                                                                                                                                                                   |
 | ---------------------- | --------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |